 How to Use the Model Object

-Make sure that your model has at-least one scheduled arrivals.
+- Open Your Model: Open your model.
+Make sure that your model has at-least one scheduled arrival.

 Click Enable Content if prompted

 - Setup the Excel File: Once the Scheduled ArrivalsInput vx-x Excel file opens click the 1.
 Setup button.
 This will instruct the Excel file to ping ProcessModel and fetch the name of all entities that have a Scheduled route from the active model and create new tabs for each entity.
 In our case we only have one entity called Part.

 If you have multiple entities with a Scheduled route and only want to update one or more of the entities schedule you can delete the tabs of other entities.
 Make sure that you keep the tab with the buttons, change the name of the tab to reflect the name of another entity if the current entity name on the tab with buttons is not what you want to update, make sure that you keep the naming format: Ent (Entity-Name).

 - Copy your attribute names from ProcessModel into the Excel file, from cell C7 onwards.
 Sample data is included.

 - Copy your raw data into the Excel file, from cell A7 onwards.
 Make sure that you add all the attributes needed in your model and provide relevant values for them.
 Sample data is included.

 Have UK dates and time?
 Use the UK Dates Converter